 - The Delivery stage involved preparing the product for launch and working closely with the engineering team on the app development.
 The team organized a Friends and Family launch with the Revolut employees and their kids, who received their very first cards.

 New products are essential for your company's growth and success.
 But to ensure you’re building a product that adds real value to customers, a strong product development strategy is key.
-We hope these seven examples will serve as an inspiration for your own product strategy.
+We hope these seven real-life product development examples will serve as an inspiration for your own product strategy.
 One key takeaway is to put customers at the center of your decision-making process and be ready to test out new ideas and keep iterating.
 In this way, you can constantly improve your product and provide better solutions to your target audience.